miguelC2004/PredictiveModelEC/README.md

 ## Introduction

 This repository contains a predictive model for sales data.
-The model is built using Python, MySQL, and Polars, and it strictly follows the Edgeclear Core API Style Guide for code organization, naming conventions, and best practices.
+The model is built using Python, MySQL, and Polars, and it strictly follows the Code Complete Style Guide for code organization, naming conventions, and best practices.

 ## Project Structure